obarthel/amiga-smbfs/README.md

 This option may be omitted, in which case the **smbfs** program will ask the file server about the work group which it is a member of.
 Should the server fail to respond with this information, the **smbfs** program will use `WORKGROUP` as the domain name.

 You should not need to specify the name of the work group or domain which the file server to connect to is a member of.
-However, if you do need to use it, you must make sure that the name is not longer than 16 characters.
+However, if you do need to use it, you must **make sure that the name is not longer than 16 characters**.
 The name you provide will be translated to all upper case characters.

 You need not provide for a work group or domain name on the command line.
 Alternatively, you may configure an environment variable whose contents will be used instead.
 The variable could be set up like this: